namuan/news-rider/README.md

 # News Rider

-A python application to fetch interested feeds from different sources and generates a markdown file (or send tweets).
+A python application to fetch links from different sources and generates a markdown file (or send tweets).

 ### Requirements